-Severe tooth and gum decay may result in the remaining teeth having to be removed, allowing for the gums to properly heal.
+Severe tooth and gum decay may result in the remaining teeth having to be removed, allowing the gums to heal properly.
 A complete replacement is constructed and personalized to sit on top of the healed gums.

 Adapting to the Challenges of New Dentures

-Dentures can be helpful for seniors in multiple ways, but they can also be a little bit challenging to get used to.
-It can be difficult to adjust to the feeling of dentures, which never quite feel the same as natural teeth.
-However, with a little care and a few adjustments to daily routines seniors can grow accustomed to life with dentures and can reap all the benefits they have to offer in terms of oral and dental health and self-esteem.
+Dentures can be helpful for seniors in multiple ways, but they can also be somewhat challenging to get used to.
+The feeling of dentures can be difficult to adjust to as they never quite feel the same as natural teeth.
+However, with a little care and a few adjustments to daily routines, seniors can grow accustomed to life with dentures and can reap all the benefits they have to offer in terms of oral and dental health and self-esteem.